From our Hudson home base at West Shore Marina in Marlboro

 In the lowest level Nelson built 4 galleries filled

-with modern 20th Century art.
+th Century art.
 It was his real love and the

 collection is amazing.
 I especially love the Picasso tapestries.
 Nelson loved